SERVICES WITHIN OUR OFFICE

-- On-Premise Licensed Massage Therapist
+- On-Premise Licensed Massage Therapists

 - Care for injured workers, personal injuries or auto accident injuries as they pertain to the neuromusculoskeletal system.

-- DOT medical exams
+- Certified DOT commercial driver medical exams

 - Life-style modification and rehabilitation advise for complete healing

-- Nutrition and lifestyle Recommendations
+- Nutrition and lifestyle recommendations